MOLLENKOPF ATHLETIC CENTER

 Turn left on Northwestern Avenue.

 Follow Northwestern Ave. for approximately 0.5 mile.
-Parking for Mackey Arena, Holloway Gymnasium, Lambert Fieldhouse and Mollenkopf Athletic Center is on the right.
+Parking for Mackey Arena, Holloway Gymnasium, Lambert Fieldhouse and Mollenkopf Athletic Center is on the left.

 Built in 1990 at a cost of $10.3 million, the Mollenkopf Athletic Center contains an indoor practice field, weight training room, meeting rooms and coaches' offices.
 The mammoth structure has a full football field plus spacious sidelines - totaling 92,400 square feet - and reaches 86 feet high at the peak.
 The two-story weight training room covers nearly 14,000 square feet.